 - Reach new markets.
 You can expand your business through your partner's marketing and distribution channels.

 - Increase brand recognition.
 Licensing improves visibility among both brands by giving them a fresh look, putting them on new products and in new channels.
 As a result, licensing agreements can raise awareness among consumers.

 - Distribute workload.
 When you sign a trademark licensing agreement, you gain a professional partner who can take some of the pressure off you.
-For example, when a licensor signs a trademark licensing agreement, the licensee becomes responsible for quality of goods and services it creates using the trademark.
+For example, when a licensor signs a trademark licensing agreement, the licensee becomes responsible for the quality of goods and services it creates using the trademark.

 - Improve your business.
-Your licensing agreement forges a partnership which can benefit both parties in the long term.
+Your licensing agreement forges a partnership that can benefit both parties in the long term.
 For example, licensees can leverage the emotions generated by the trademark, such as pride in a sports team's logo or the trust embodied by a well-known brand.

 Requirements for Trademark Licensing